crcx/parable/REFERENCE.md

     value - bytecode

+Primitive.
+Convert value on stack to a bytecode.

 ## :n

     value - number

+Primitive.
+Convert value on stack to a number.

 ## :s

     value - string

+Primitive.
+Convert value on stack to a string.

 ## :c

     value - character

+Primitive.
+Convert value on stack to a character.

 ## :p

     value - pointer

+Primitive.
+Convert value on stack to a pointer.

 ## :f

     value - flag

+Primitive.
+Convert value on stack to a flag.

 ## :call

     value - function-call

+Primitive.
+Convert value on stack to a function call.

 ## set-type

     value number:type - value

+Primitive.
+Set the value to a specific type.

 ## type?

     value - value number:type

+Primitive.
+Given a value, return the value and its corresponding type.

 ## +

     value value - value

+Primitive.

+For numbers, add them and return the results.

+For strings, append the second string to the first one and return the new string.

 ## -

     number number - number

+Primitive.
+Subtract the second number from the first one, returning the result.

 ## *

     number number - number

+Primitive.
+Multiply two numbers and return the result.

 ## /